NOVA Investors Have Opportunity to Lead Sunnova Energy International Inc. Securities Fraud Lawsuit

-LOS ANGELES, March 15, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sunnova Energy International Inc. ("Sunnova" or the "Company") (NYSE: NOVA).
+LOS ANGELES, March 19, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sunnova Energy International Inc. ("Sunnova" or the "Company") (NYSE: NOVA).

 Class Period: February 25, 2020 – December 7, 2023